College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 Yes

-Credential(s) students earn upon completing the program: VCU School of Education, ACE-IT in College Program Certificate of Completion
+Credential(s) students earn upon completing the program: Certification of Completion- ACE-IT in College.
+Awarded and confirmed by the School of Education

 Is the credential approved by the college/university?
 Yes, this credential has been through a formal approval process at the IHE